 Harry Van Arsdale, Jr. School of Labor Studies

 In compliance with Section 224-a of the Education Law, students unable, because of religious beliefs, to engage in learning activities – classes, examinations, study or work requirements – on a particular day or days will not be penalized and will be provided with means to make up for any study opportunities that may have been missed because of absence for religious reasons.
-Since most study arrangements at SUNY Empire State College are individually made between student and faculty, students may schedule meetings and other academic activities so they do not conflict with their religious observances.
-In cases where group meetings are arranged (e.g., classes, seminars, special examinations such as College Level Examination Program or College Proficiency Examination Program), students who wish to avail themselves of these opportunities but are unable to participate at certain times because of religious beliefs should consult with their mentors to make alternate arrangements.
+Since most study arrangements at Empire State University are individually made between student and faculty, students may schedule meetings and other academic activities so they do not conflict with their religious observances.
+In cases where group meetings are arranged (e.g., classes, seminars, special examinations such as College Level Examination Program or College Proficiency Examination Program), students who wish to avail themselves of these opportunities but are unable to participate at certain times because of religious beliefs should consult with their mentors prior to the established meeting times to make alternate arrangements.
 No adverse or prejudicial effects shall result to any student because of his or her religious beliefs.